BetaHuhn/BetaHuhn/README.md

 ### Hi there 👋
-My name is **Maximilian**, I am a 17 year old student and self-taught developer from Germany.
+My name is **Maximilian**, I am a 17 year old student and self-taught developer from Germany (:de:).

 ### 🔭 What I do